unfoldingWord/wordMAP/README.md

   ...
 ];

-// keyed by n-grams in the primary text primaryTallyIndex = {
+// keyed by n-grams by the primary text primaryAlignmentFrequencyIndex = {
   "a": {
     "d": 1,
     "e": 3,